edbullen/dbx-model-finetune/README.md

 ### Details

+In **Notebook 1** we prepare some raw data by reading in PDF files from the ./data/ folder and creating the `splitted_documents` table data source.

 In **Notebook 2** the function `build_instruction_eval_dataset()` generates an evaluation dataset containing Question, Answer and Context records using supplied LLM
 This function links multiple prompt templates into a Langchain chain which applies an LLM to the input Spark dataframe.